UmlsBERT: Clinical Domain Knowledge Augmentation of Contextual Embeddings Using the Unified Medical Language System Metathesaurus: Results

 \subsubsection{BERT-based model comparison}

-The mean and standard deviation (SD) of the scores for our model and the other competing models on different NLP tasks are reported in Table \ref{tab:res}.
-UmlsBERT was shown to achieve the best F1 score in two i2b2 tasks (2010, 2012) ($88.3 \%$ and $79.3 \%$) and the best accuracy on the MedNLI tasks ($82.2 \%$).
-As our model was initialized with Bio\_ClinicalBERT model and was pre-trained on the MIMIC-III dataset, it was not surprising that it did not achieve the best performance on i2b2 2006 and i2b2 2014 (The BERT\textsubscript{base} model achieved $93.5 \%$ on i2b2 2006 and $95.2 \%$ on i2b2 2014).
-This is probably due to the nature of the de-ID challenges which was described in details in the Bio\_ClinicalBERT paper \cite{alsentzer-etal-2019-publicly}.
-In summary, \textit{protected health information} (PHI) are replaced with a unique sentinel `PHI' markers in the MIMIC dataset but in the de-ID challenge datasets (i2b2 2006, i2b2 2014) the PHI are replaced with different synthetic masks.
-However, it should be noted that even in these tasks UmlsBERT outperformed the other biomedical BERT models.
-These results demonstrate that augmenting contextual embeddings through domain (biomedical) knowledge can indeed be beneficial for the model's performance in a variety of biomedical down-stream tasks.
+The mean and standard deviation (SD) of the scores for all the competing models on different NLP tasks are reported in Table \ref{tab:res}.
+UmlsBERT achieves the best results in 4 out of the 5 tasks.
+It achieves the best F1 score in three i2b2 tasks (2006, 2010 and 2012) ($93.6\%$, $88.6 \%$ and $79.4 \%$) and the best accuracy on the MedNLI task ($83.0 \%$).

+Because our model is initialized with Bio\_ClinicalBERT model and pre-trained on the MIMIC-III dataset, it is not surprising that it does not outperform the BERT model on i2b2 2014 (The BERT\textsubscript{base} model achieved $95.2 \%$ on i2b2 2014).
+This is probably due to the nature of the de-ID challenges which is described in detail in \citep{alsentzer-etal-2019-publicly}.
+In summary, \textit{protected health information} (PHI) are replaced with a sentinel `PHI' marker in the MIMIC dataset, but in the de-ID challenge dataset (i2b2 2014), the PHI is replaced with different synthetic masks, and thus, the sentence structure that appears in BERT's training is not present at the down-stream task \citep{alsentzer-etal-2019-publicly}.
+However, even in this task, UmlsBERT achieves a better performance than the other biomedical BERT models.

+These results confirm that augmenting contextual embedding through domain (biomedical) knowledge is indeed beneficial for the model's performance in a variety of biomedical down-stream tasks.